NexarDeveloper/web-design-demo-blazor/README.md

 "Generate token".
 Alternatively, you may get a token using one of the tools:
 [nexar-token-cs], [nexar-token-py].

-Having got a token, copy it to the clipboard and navigate to the app URL.
+Having got a token, copy it to the clipboard and open the app in a browser.
 At the `Connect` page paste the token and click `CONNECT`.
 The browser remembers and restores the token on next runs.
 The token may be used until it expires.